 The recommended text is Industrial Organization: Contemporary Theory and Empirical Applications by Pepall, Richards, and Norman.
-You may purchase the 4th edition, which is available at the UNC bookstore,
+You may purchase the 5th edition, which is available at the UNC bookstore, or you may buy the 3rd or 4th edition.
+I will discuss text readings in terms of the chapter and section headings as they appear in the 5th edition.

-I expect you to read ahead of or class discussions.
+I expect you to read ahead of our class discussions.
 I will make announcements in class or through email about the text sections you should be reading.
 If you are uncertain about what to read, please refer to the course outline in this syllabus.